JamareGitHub/Apse-Extension-for-Carla-and-Sumo/README.md

 * main.py: contains the menu that configures and starts the software.
 Is also used to start the other components.
 * spectator.py: contains the code just for the spectator client
 * calculations.py: contains all calculations that translate the HUD settings into behavioral changes
+* config.py: configuration file to setup paths to other components
 * hudconfig.xml: contains the current HUD settings for the simulation
+* hudconfig.xsd: validation file for the created hudconfig.xml
+* simulation_data.csv: contains the data from the simulation

 #### icon/ images source: